-In the event of breaches of the Constitution or Code of Conduct membership of the Association can be suspended or ended by a two thirds majority vote of the Committee.
-Notification of suspension must be given in writing with a copy of the Constitution attached.
+In the event of breaches of the Constitution or Code of Conduct membership of the Association can be suspended or ended by a two thirds majority vote of the Committee (of those present).
+Notification of suspension of a member must be given in writing to the member with a copy of the Constitution attached.

-4. Appeals
+Appeals

 Any member who has been suspended or had their membership terminated shall have the right to appeal.
-If a member wishes to appeal they have the right to ask the Secretary to ar range a special meeting to hear their appeal.
+If a member wishes to appeal they have the right to ask the Secretary to arrange a special meeting to hear their appeal.

 Appeals must be made to the Secretary within twenty eight (28) days of receipt of the letter suspending them.
 A special meeting must be held to hear the appeal within twenty one (21) days of the Secretary receiving notification from the member.
 The appeals panel shall include at least three ordinary members of the association who are not on the Committee.
 Any member appealing suspension shall have the right to bring a third party and also, if they wish, to be represented by the third party.
 The decision of the appeals panel shall be binding on both parties.